vahlunten/analyzer-ts/README.md

 # Page analyzer
-Web page analyzer performs an analysis on the input website.
+Web page analyzer performs an analysis of a website.
 It will search the content of the website for each keyword and output all the possible ways a keyword data can be scraped.

-## Intended users
-This actor has been developed mainly for two categories of the users:
-1. Analysts and non-deverlopers that would like to get an insight on how the web page can be scraped.
-The output of the analysis can give a great clue of how difficult it is to scraped the website or how many resources will be needed.
-2. Developers that are developing web scrapers.
-Data from the analysis can be directly used for scraping purposes.

-## Website url
+# When to use page analyzer
+Page analyzer can be used as a first step in a web scraper developement.
+It's goal is to automate the process of analyzing a website manually using tools like browsers developer tools or Postman to:
+1. Analyze the structure of the website
+2. Find the CSS selectors of HTML elements containing a keyword
+3. Find a keywords in additional sources that might not be visible on the screen like JSON+LD, metadata, schema.org data
+4. Observe and replicate XHR requests that might contain the data a user wants to scrape

+# Input
+The input consists of:
-Url of a website to be analyzed.
+1. <strong>URL</strong> of a website to be analyzed.

-## Keywords
-Keywords are strings that analyzer will search for in given website.
+2. <strong>Keywords</strong> - an array of strings the analyzer will try to find in the source code of the website.

-## Input

-Input can be set using JSON or the visual input UI through Apify console.
+Input can be set using the visual input UI through Apify console, or using INPUT.json file inside the actors default key-value store.
 ```javascript
 {
     // url of a  website to be analyzed